wahuu2/wahuu2/README.md

 ### Junior Web Developer | ICT Graduate | Aspiring Full-Stack Developer
 I'm an ICT graduate from Kenya with a growing passion for **web application development, modern frontend technologies, and practical software solutions**.

 I enjoy turning ideas into functional, responsive applications and learning by building real projects.
 My current focus is on **React, Next.js, TypeScript, Tailwind CSS, MongoDB, and modern web development practices**.

 I'm particularly interested in building technology that solves practical problems for businesses, organizations, and communities.

 ---

 ## About Me

-* Junior Web Developer and ICT graduate from Kenya
+- Junior Web Developer and ICT graduate from Kenya
-* Currently strengthening my skills in **Next.js, TypeScript, React, MongoDB, and full-stack development**
+- Strengthening skills in **Next.js, TypeScript, React, MongoDB, and full‑stack development**
-* Building responsive web applications with **React and Next.js**
+- Building responsive web applications with **React and Next.js**
-* Working with **MongoDB, Mongoose, and MySQL**
+- Working with **MongoDB, Mongoose, and MySQL**
-* Learning and implementing authentication with **Clerk**
+- Learning authentication with **Clerk**
-* Interested in **UI/UX and responsive web design**
+- Interested in **UI/UX and responsive design**
-* Enjoy debugging, problem-solving, and learning through practical projects
+- Enjoy debugging and problem‑solving through practical projects
-* Using **Git and GitHub** to manage and document my development work
+- Using **Git and GitHub** for version control and documentation
-* Continuously learning new technologies and improving my development workflow
+- Continuously improving my workflow and learning new technologies
-* Based in Kenya

 ---